Enterwell/ChangelogManager/Enterwell.CI.Changelog.VSIX/README.md

   ![](../img/statusBar_added.png)

 ## Configuration file
-`.changelog.json` is a [JSON file](https://www.json.org/json-en.html) which is optional.
+`.changelog.json` is a [JSON file](https://www.json.org/json-en.html) that is optional.
 Configuration specifies which change categories are allowed in your project.
 File needs to be located in the same directory alongside the appropriate `CHANGELOG.md` file.

-If we wanted to allow only 3 different change categories: API, FE (Frontend) and BE (Backend), the configuration would look like:
+If we wanted to allow only 3 different change categories: `API`, `FE` (Frontend) and `BE` (Backend), the configuration would look like:

 ```json
 {